 \begin{MMQ} Given a closed aspherical manifold $X$ with fundamental group $\pi$ and dimension $d$, and a short exact sequence

 with $G$ finite, does there exist a $d$-dimensional manifold model for $\eub{\Gamma}$, the classifying space for proper $\Gamma$-actions? \end{MMQ}

 The Nielsen Realization Question was raised by Nielsen for 2-manifolds, and was answered affirmatively by Kerckhoff~\cite{Kerckhoff(1983)}.
-The answer to the Nielsen Realization Question is also yes for closed Riemannian manifolds with constant negative sectional curvature (see Subsection \ref{subsec:hyperbolic_NRQ_and_MMQ}).
+The answer to the Nielsen Realization Question is also yes for closed Riemannian manifolds with constant negative sectional curvature (see Subsection~\ref{subsec:hyperbolic_NRQ_and_MMQ}).

-In considering the Nielsen Realization Question, the first step is to see if, given $\phi$, there is an extension \eqref{group_extension_intro} realizing $\phi$.
+In considering the Nielsen Realization Question, the first step is to see if, given $\phi$, there is an extension~\eqref{group_extension_intro} realizing $\phi$.
 There is a cohomological obstruction in $H^3(G;Z(\pi))$ to the existence of the extension~\cite[Theorem IV.8.7]{MacLane(1963)} and, if an extension realizing $\phi$ exists, $H^2(G;Z(\pi))$ classifies the extensions~\cite[Theorem IV.8.8]{MacLane(1963)}.
 Here $Z(\pi)$ is the center of the group $\pi$.
 Raymond and Scott~\cite{Raymond-Scott(1977)} gave a negative answer to the Nielsen Realization Question, by giving examples of $(X,\phi)$ where the group extension does not exist.
 Block and Weinberger~\cite{Block-Weinberger(2008)} gave negative answers to the Nielsen Realization Question where the center of $\pi$ is trivial.
-However, Nielsen's original question concerned surfaces of genus $>1$, so it is worth noting that there are no counterexamples known when $M$ is negatively curved, or more generally when $\pi$ is a hyperbolic group (in the sense of Gromov).
+However, Nielsen's original question concerned surfaces of genus $>1$, so it is worth noting that there are no counterexamples known when $X$ is negatively curved, or more generally when $\pi$ is a hyperbolic group (in the sense of Gromov).